Gender roles in pre-Columbian Mesoamerica: Labor

 Aside from producing food, another important task that women carry out is food preparation, which demands the most attention because the women must sit by the hearth for long periods of time.
 In the role women have in the preparation of maize, after the grains have been harvested, the next step is to process them so the family can consume them.
 Apart from childbearing and childrearing, one of the women's foremost duties was the processing of dried corn into maize flour.
 After being boiled with lime, softened maize kernels were ground with a tubular hand stone on a flat grinding stone (metate) into maize dough.
 Once the dough is formed, a variety of food items can be made.
 Here the metate plays an important role in the processing of maize, the staple crop of the culture.

 Women play an important role in the survival of their families because the family survives from the work they perform in the corral.

 Additionally, the success of Mesoamerican rituals was dependent on the production of food and textiles, to which women contributed much labor.
 These rituals were vital to ensuring good relationships with not only the gods but also within communities.
-In Relación de las cosas de Yucatán, Diego de Landa observed that for nearly all rituals, Mayan women were responsible for preparing food for both offerings and consumption in addition to cloth as offerings.
+In Relación de las cosas de Yucatán, Diego de Landa observed that for nearly all rituals, Mayan women were responsible for preparing food for both offerings and consumption in addition to the cloth as offerings.

 Gender relations among the Mexica also suggested gender complementarity.
 For example, dying in battle and dying in childbirth elevated men and women respectively.
 In childbirth, women confront the goddess Cihuacoatl, and if they died, their bodies were considered temporarily imbued with the power of the goddess.
 Since parts of their bodies could be used as a protective amulet or to curse others, the husband kept vigil by her body for four nights.

 In regards to specific Mesoamerican midwives, Aztec midwives were known as the tlamatlquicitl.
 These midwives provided unique ways of giving birth which involved medical assistance, analgesics or pain relief medications, and religious rituals.
 For pregnant Aztec women, their part of the pregnancy included some kind of ritual and was also defined by the hygiene they had.
 Most midwives, including Mayan ones, were actually all similar when it came to focusing on childbirth.